Other University Policies

 All undergraduate international Students must purchase the University-sponsored plan (the only plan accepted in lieu of the Drexel plan will be Embassy-sponsored coverage).
 Graduate international Students holding a J-1 visa must also purchase the University-sponsored plan so that federally governed J-1 mandates are met.

-Information about the Health Insurance Policy can be found on the Counseling and Health website.
+Information about the Health Insurance Policy can be found on Counseling and Health.

 Drexel University requires all entering full-time undergraduate and graduate Students and all full- and part-time international Students (includes all visa holders and permanent residents) to complete the following immunization schedule:

 - MMR vaccine: measles, mumps, rubella (2 doses)

 - Hepatitis B vaccine (2 doses, 3 preferred)

 - Tuberculosis screening by all full-time Students and testing if necessary (information available on the immunization form sent to Students)

 - Varicella (chicken pox; either history of disease or two doses of the varicella vaccine)